Probate Q&A Series

 2. Open Domiciliary Probate in North Carolina

 Once you confirm the decedent’s North Carolina domicile, file for probate in the clerk’s office of the county where they lived.
-This probate handles all assets located in North Carolina, including real property, bank accounts, and personal items.
+This probate handles administration of the decedent’s estate in North Carolina.
 The court issues letters testamentary or letters of administration to the personal representative.

 3. Determine the Location of Out-of-State Assets